 In the same year, 2003, BBC released a four-part popular-science film as a spin-off of the project about dinosaurs.
 Its main characters were hominids, from the Afar australopithecines to the first sapiens.
 On IMDb, this mini-series is rated even higher than its predecessor, the score is 7.6, and the scientists gave an even better review of the film.
 In addition, the narration is approached originally: the narrator, the famous scientist Robert Winston, appears in the frame and even interacts with the characters, thus fully justifying the title.

 Those whom we described in this article appear in the first three episodes.
-Among the advantages of the film, one may rate the minimum of computer graphics and the reliance on made-up actors (this is also a drawback as the proportions and appearance of ancient hominids are thus distorted), as well as a more scrupulous scientific approach than the one of the previous mini-series.
-Although overly bold assertions, bloopers and some liberties are also present in this work.
+Among the advantages of the film, one may rate minimal computer graphics and the reliance on real actors (this is also a drawback as the proportions and appearance of ancient hominids are thus distorted), as well as a more scrupulous scientific approach compared to the previous mini-series.
+Although, overly bold assertions, bloopers, and some liberties are also present in this work.
 However, it is fundamentally impossible to make a perfectly accurate film about what happened millions of years ago.

-Probably the best option would be to go to Ngorongoro crater to become an eyewitness of the legendary Olduvai Gorge and to visit the museum holding exhibits from the Gorge in person.
-This can be done by combining a visit to Olduvai with a safari tour featuring the visits to Ngorongoro and Serengeti.
-The road to the museum is exactly in the fork of the road between those two locations.
-Just voice your wish to do so to your tour manager before your itinerary is complete.
+Probably the best option would be to go to Ngorongoro crater to witness the legendary Olduvai Gorge and visit the museum holding exhibits from the Gorge in person.
+This can be done by combining a visit to Olduvai with a safari tour featuring visits to Ngorongoro and Serengeti.
+The road to the museum is exactly at the fork of the road to those two locations.
+Just voice your wish to do so to your tour manager before your itinerary is designed.

-Thus you will have a chance to compare the images of the ancient animal with the contemporary residents of this area and to visit a place where the history of humankind began.
+Thus you will have a chance to compare the images of the ancient animals with the contemporary inhabitants of this area and to visit the place where the history of humankind began.